chenxingqiang/secret-learn/doc/install.rst

 Scikit-learn plotting capabilities (i.e., functions starting with `plot\_` and classes ending with `Display`) require Matplotlib.
 The examples require Matplotlib and some examples require scikit-image, pandas, or seaborn.
-The minimum version of jax-sklearn dependencies are listed below along with its purpose.
+The minimum version of secret-learn dependencies are listed below along with its purpose.

 .. include:: min_dependency_table.rst